jlu00/cs123proj/README.md

     This file is almost identical to grid_search.py, but it implements multiprocessing method that we tested in linear_search_multiprocessing.py.
     However, interestingly, this method turned out to be slower than regular gird_search.py even though multiprocessing method did expedite linear_search.py significantly.
     We speculate that the reason is since grid_search.py is already significnatly optimized and only loops through a small subset of the entire data (numpy array of blocks), there might not be enough blocks to merit from launching several processors and dividing up the data into chunks. (i.e. dividing up the data and launching several processors might be more expensive)

+    adj_district_class.py:
+    A revised version of district_class.py where districts have a neighborhood attribute which stores the distances between census blocks in a neighborhood and the centroid of a district in a sorted numpy array.

+    adj_grid_search.py:
+    An implementation of grid search using adj_district_class.